The Week That Was

 For CISOs and security leaders:

 The NIST CVE triage change is the quiet operational shift that will bite hardest.
-Begin a structured assessment of which CVEs in your current patch queue now fall outside NIST’s active enrichment scope.
 Your vulnerability management program is operating with less NVD enrichment than it was 30 days ago.
 Your team may not know this.
-Ask specifically what percentage of incoming CVEs are receiving full NVD analysis versus triage-only treatment.

 On the insurance question: ask your broker in writing whether your cyber policy covers losses from AI-generated decisions and AI-assisted operations.
 If carriers are exempting AI workloads from cybersecurity and E&O coverage, your policy has a gap that won’t appear in the language but will appear during a claim.
-Get written confirmation this week.
+Get written confirmation this month.

 For board members and strategic leaders: